dok404/FurnitureReformer/README.md

 2. Responsible Disposal:
    - Dynamic Information Delivery: I worked within the team to ensure the website dynamically delivers appropriate information based on the user's disposal method selection (donate, sell, or dispose).
-   - AI-powered Recommendations: For donation scenarios, generative AI again plays a role through text generation and prompt engineering describing the relevant resources and providing links and location information.
+   - AI-powered Recommendations: For donation scenarios, generative AI again plays a role through text generation and prompt engineering describing the relevant resources and providing a drop-down list with links and an interactive map pinpointing locations.
    - Marketplace Guidance: For those wanting to sell, the website displays suggestions for suitable online marketplaces or classifieds through text generation and prompt engineering.
    - Disposal Services Integration: If disposal is chosen, I contributed to integrating a service directory featuring reputable junk removal services and recycling facilities, complete with phone numbers for scheduling pickups.